-Have you ever tried to make a customer complaint, but been unable to?
+Have you ever tried to make a customer complaintbut couldn't?

-That happened to me when I was recently speaking in Boston.
+That happened to me one time when I was speaking in Boston.
 I woke up to find a 4" cockroach swimming in my bathroom toilet.
-On the way out of the hotel later, I stopped by the front desk to let them know.
+I stopped by the front desk to let them know on the way out of the hotel.

-Before I could finish, the woman said, "Do you want a discount?"
+Before I could finish, the woman asked, "Do you want a discount?"

 "No, I thought you'd want to let housekeeping know."